Frequently Asked Questions

 We have a new partnership with the Boston Children's Museum, and are now running studies on-site in our PlayLab, off of the PlaySpace exhibit.
 Stop by and visit us the next time you're at the museum, or contact us for more information!

 Our MIT lab is located at 43 Vassar Street in Cambridge.
-Click here to find detailed directions.
+The building is number 46 and can be located on this map:

 Is there a place to park?